How to Prepare for a Group Interview

 • What was the major challenge faced by your team in the course of trying to achieve the task allocated to it?

-Whichever method employed by the hiring company, the result is geared towards selecting the best candidate(s) out of the group.
+Whichever method is the hiring company employs, the result is geared towards selecting the best candidate(s) out of the group.
 This is another reason for you to aim to stand out from the group in a positive way.
-With the right attitude, the right preparation, and right knowledge its possible to ace your group interview!
+With the right attitude, the right preparation, and the right knowledge, it’s possible to ace your group interview!

 Group Interview Preparation